 Meet the 2018-19 Participants:

-Jewelry, Senior, UW-Milwaukee
+Jewelry, Graduate, UW-Milwaukee

 “My recent work focuses on fabricating hollow trellis shapes and using them to create unique jewelry pieces.
 I am inspired by geometric forms and the art nouveau movement.”

-Photography, Sophomore, MIAD
+Photography, Junior, MIAD

 “I use photography as a medium to make sense of my own identity.
 In the practice of making images I am trying to explain who I am, both to the rest of the world— but also to myself.
 I am attempting to communicate my personal perspective by capturing my literal one; creating tangible objects that give insight to who I am.”

-Mixed Media, Junior, Carroll University
+Mixed Media, Senior, Carroll University

 “What encourages me to create art is my passion with the human figure.
 Figurative art is a subject that can be universally understood to an audience and be created in many medias.
 I find it important as an artist to try and understand other forms of art, especially ones out of your comfort zone.”

-Painting, Junior, Alverno College
+Painting, Senior, Alverno College